-The total annual merit raise pool will then be distributed to all faculty who are rated "needs improvement", "satisfactory", "meritorious", or "highly meritorious" as a percent of their current salary through the process described below.
-The total annual merit raise pool shall be distributed as follows: (a) When the merit pool is less than or equal to 3% or to the federal cost of living adjustment, whichever is greater, 70% of the pool would be distributed to all of those receiving a rating of "needs improvement" or higher and 20% would be used as meritorious pool.
-The distribution of the 70% to go to all faculty receiving raises would be as a percentage of their base salary (i.e., if there is a 3% raise pool and all faculty are receiving a raise, each faculty member receiving a satisfactory rating would receive .7 x 3% or a raise of 2.1%).
-Faculty receiving the rating of "needs improvement" shall receive .50 (50%) of the percentage of the raise provided to those receiving ratings of "satisfactory."
+The total annual merit raise pool will then be distributed to all faculty members who are rated needs improvement, satisfactory, meritorious, or highly meritorious as a percent of their current base salary (supplements excluded) through the process described below.
+The total annual merit raise pool shall be distributed as follows: (a) When the merit pool is less than or equal to 3% or to the federal cost of living adjustment, whichever is greater, 70% of the pool would be distributed to all of those receiving a rating of needs improvement or higher and 20% would be used as a meritorious pool.
+The distribution of the 70% to go to all faculty members receiving raises would be as a percentage of their base salary (i.e., if there is a 3% raise pool and all faculty are receiving a raise, each faculty member receiving a satisfactory rating would receive .7 x 3% or a raise of 2.1%).
+Faculty receiving the rating of needs improvement shall receive .50 (50%) of the percentage of the raise provided to those receiving ratings of satisfactory.

 Those rated as meritorious or highly meritorious shall also receive one or two annual review points, respectively.
 For Assistant Professors the final number of annual review points earned (i.e., 1 point for a rating of meritorious or 2 points for a rating of highly meritorious) shall be multiplied by 1.0 to gain a weighted total of Annual Review points to be awarded.
 For Associate Professors, the total number of annual review points earned shall be multiplied by 1.2 to gain a weighted total of Annual Review points to be awarded.
 For Full Professors, the total number of annual review points earned will be multiplied by 1.5 to gain a weighted total of Annual Review points to be awarded to the individual.
-The 20% of the raise pool to be used for compensating annual review points, as noted above, would then be divided by the total number of weighted Annual Review points awarded to arrive at the value of each annual review point.
-The remaining 10% would then be used by the Dean to provide for additional merit adjustments based on annual and longer-term performance reviews (see, for example, 3.a below).
+The 20% of the pool designated as the meritorious portion, as noted above, would then be divided by the total number of weighted Annual Review points awarded to arrive at the value of each annual review point.
+The remaining 10% of the total pool would then be used by the Dean to provide for additional merit adjustments based on annual and longer-term performance reviews (see, for example, 3.a below).

-In the event that the merit pool exceeds 3% or the amount of the federal cost of living adjustment, whichever is greater (base level), that amount that exceeds the base level shall be distributed in keeping with the above patterns and conditions but with ratios now of 60%, 30%, and 10%.
-Faculty receiving the rating of "needs improvement" shall still receive .50 (50%) of the percentage of the raise provided to those receiving ratings of "satisfactory."
+In the event that the merit pool provided by the University exceeds 3% or the amount of the federal cost of living adjustment, whichever is greater (base level), the amount that exceeds the base level shall be distributed in keeping with the above patterns and conditions but with ratios now of 60%, 30%, and 10%.
+Faculty members receiving the rating of "needs improvement" shall still receive .50 (50%) of the percentage of the raise provided to those receiving ratings of "satisfactory."